Sick Or Healthy: It’s In Your Thoughts

 17. Reset Your Sleep Clock

 Adults need 7 to 8 hours sleep every night.
 Having a sleep-in on the weekend doesn’t balance your sleep bank.
-When you’re chronically sleep deprived your brain stops getting the ‘tired’ messages so you’re not even aware any longer that you need sleep.
+When you’re chronically sleep deprived, your brain stops getting the messages that you’re tired so you’re not even aware any longer that you need sleep.
 If you’re not getting at least 7 hours sleep a night your brain needs retraining.

 18. Get Physical

-Research shows we need physical exercise every day.
-It could be weights, running or a gym workout.
-Or instead you could do gardening, walking, swimming, tai chi, rope skipping or any other activity you enjoy.
+Research shows we need physical exercise every day, which could be weights, running or a gym workout.
+Or instead, you could do gardening, walking, swimming, tai chi, dancing, rope skipping or any other activity you enjoy.
 I have a really, really long hallway and I love reading.
-So when the weather’s foul I walk briskly up and down the hall for 30 minutes, reading all the way.
+So, when the weather’s foul I walk briskly up and down the hall for 30 minutes, reading all the way.
 Just get active!

 Make a daily date with the sun.
 Not only does it brighten your outlook it also provides you with vitamin D. It’s the only natural source of this essential building block which is required for hundreds of functions in your body.